This document provides an overview of the theory behind user permissions/access levels within the Checkbox application.

 - Survey Editor: Has the ability to modify existing surveys (when granted access by the survey’s creator or a System Administrator).

-- Group Administrator: Has the ability to assign users to groups.
+- Group Administrator: Has the ability to create new groups and assign users to groups.

 Access Control Lists (ACL)